Francis-Rings/ILA/README.md

 cd apex
 pip install -v --disable-pip-version-check --no-cache-dir --global-option="--cpp_ext" --global-option="--cuda_ext" ./
 ```
-It is worth noting that the version of K400 is located at main branch and the version of Something-Something v2 is located at another branch.
+It is worth noting that this branch is for k400.
+For SSv2, please refer to SSv2 branch.

 # Data Preparation